BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [Skia](https://skia.org/) - Hardware-accelerated 2D vector graphics library.
 Built by Google to power Chrome and Flutter.
 It has a relatively large binary size though.
 * [Sokol](https://github.com/floooh/sokol) - Low-level cross platform graphics library that abstracts over different graphics APIs.
 Contains bindings to various programming languages.
 * [vg-renderer](https://github.com/jdryg/vg-renderer) - A vector graphics renderer for [bgfx].
-* [wgpu](https://wgpu.rs/) - Low-level cross platform graphics library for Rust that abstracts over different graphics APIs.
+* [wgpu] - Low-level cross platform graphics library for Rust that abstracts over different graphics APIs.
 Inspired by WebGPU.
   * [glyphon](https://github.com/grovesNL/glyphon) - An easy way to layout and render text in wgpu using [Cosmic Text](https://github.com/pop-os/cosmic-text/).
+* [softbuffer] - A Rust crate that allows you to easily draw pixels to the screen using the CPU.

 [CLAP]: https://github.com/free-audio/clap
 [clap-wrapper]: https://github.com/free-audio/clap-wrapper